thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ---

-## Learning from the source code
+## Learning from the source code for V1
-If you want to use the library as a reference for how a REST API endpoint is called correctly, look at the `/src/thoughtspot_rest_api_v1/tsrestapiv1.py` file.
+At this point, if you have a need to use the V1 REST API, please use the TSRestApiV1 class.
+If you have some need for using the V1 REST API outside of Pyython, the library can be used a reference for how a V1 REST API endpoint is called correctly, look at the `/src/thoughtspot_rest_api_v1/tsrestapiv1.py` file.
 It contains the definition of all the ENUMs and the `TSRestApiV1` class.

 Similarly, the `TSRestApiV2` class is defined in the `/src/thoughtspot_rest_api_v1/tsrestapiv2.py` file.

 The `TSRestApiV1` class uses the *requests* library to create an internal requests.Session object when the REST API sign-in command is run.
 This fulfils the ThoughtSpot REST API V1 requirement for session cookie details to be passed in every request.